DRA Member Organizations

 Kobe Local Meteorological Office, constantly monitoring natural phenomena such as heavy rains, typhoons, earthquakes, tsunamis, and volcanic eruptions, announces information on these phenomena.
 These information include disaster reduction information to protect the people’s lives and property from natural disasters, information to support traffic safety, industry information, life information, environmental information and so on.
 By providing these information to disaster prevention related organizations, local public organizations, and the press, we contribute to the prevention and mitigation, improvement in the convenience of people’s life, and environmental preservation.

-The United Nations Office for Disaster Risk Reduction (UNDRR) Office in Japan
+The United Nations Office for Disaster Risk Reduction (UNDRR) Kobe Office

 United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Kobe Office